Dr. phil. habil. Susanne Koch

 - Koch, S. (2020): Why responsible research must tackle inequality in science (not only, but especially during a global pandemic).
 Fourth Quadrant Research Network Blog.
 21 December 2020.

 - Koch, S. (2020): Of Hopes and Struggles: How Young African Scientists Experience Working Conditions in Academia (A Review of The Next Generation of Scientists in Africa).
-Backchannels (18.05.2020).
+4S Backchannels - Blog of the Society for Social Studies of Science.

 - ForGEDI: Massive Open Online Course on gender equality and diversity issues in forest-related sectors (co-lecturer, starting 2024)